spexod/Portal/README.md

 ### Build Deployable containers (build-deploy)

-The server requires a configuration the that is not compatible with local testing.
+The server requires a configuration that is not compatible with local testing.
-Building docker images to be used and pulled by the server requires a special script, `build-deploy.sh`.
+Building docker images to be used and pulled by the server uses a special script, `build-deploy.sh`.

 `build-deploy.sh` is meant to be run directly after a successful `build-test`.